Maoman1101/hover_ghost_builder/readme.md

-- Build ghost entity like if you built it manually when you hover over it.
+- Build ghost entity like if you built it manually when you pipette over it.
-- Fill or empty entity based on requests from your inventory when you hover over it.
+- Fill or empty entity based on requests from your inventory when you pipette over it.
-- Mine entity like if you mined it manually when you hover over it.
+- Mine entity like if you mined it manually when you pipette over it.
+- Pipette doesn't put something in hand if it built, mined or filled something.
 - Respect the player reach distance and inventory.
-- Toggle with the command /toggle-ghost-builder.
+- Each player can opt in and out with the /toggle-ghost-builder command.

 Mod is only a control script, can be manually inserted in a scenario.